- Employment Law

 - U.S. Supreme Court and Courts of Appeal for the Second, Third, Fourth, Fifth, Sixth, Ninth and Eleventh Circuits

-- U.S. District Courts for the Northern District of Georgia, Western District of Pennsylvania and Northern and Southern Districts of New York
+- U.S. District Courts for the Northern District of Georgia, Northern, Southern, Eastern, and Western Districts of New York, and the Western District of Pennsylvania

 - Georgia Supreme Court and Court of Appeals